-Explanations
+Pseudo code Explanations

 The Gui would later go on list of received events and handling them to show impact memory, next command, new registers values.

 Create Jump event – will update the CP to another value instead of using the address of the the next command.